mqatrombone/mqatrombone.github.io/now.md

 ## Video Games

-EA College Footbal 25 better not be bad.
+EA College Football 25 better not be bad.
 Mostly been playing old school SNES RPGs and Mario RPG remakes.
 Nothing incredible on the horizon that I'm looking forward to.